berfek/berfek/README.md

 **Data Scientist** | 📊 **Passionate about Data-Driven Insights** | 🌍 **Based in Germany**

-Welcome to my GitHub profile!
-I’m Berfe, a data scientist with extensive experience in turning complex data into actionable insights.
-I specialize in leveraging machine learning, generative AI, and analytics to drive business growth.
+Welcome to my coding and data science journey!
+I’m Berfe, a data scientist dedicated to transforming complex data into actionable insights.
+With experience in machine learning, generative AI, and advanced analytics, I focus on using data to drive business growth and innovation.

 ---

-### Tech Stack
+### Tech Stack:

 - **Programming Languages**: Python, SQL
 - **Tools & Platforms**: AWS, Databricks, Tableau, Power BI, Oracle BI